logr-project/logr/docs/environment.md

 `sudo apt install postgresql`

 #### C Build Tools
-To be able to use Argon2 as our password-hashing algorithm, the `phx.gen.auth` command uses `argon2_elixir` package which is based on `comeonin` package that needs C build tools to be available.
+To be able to use Argon2 as our password-hashing algorithm, the `phx.gen.auth` command uses `argon2_elixir` package, which is based on `comeonin` package that needs C build tools to be available.

 ##### Ubuntu LTS